AC Ladder 2026

 • You may challenge any club member to a game, regardless of whether they are on the ladder already or are yet to play their first game.

-• These are qualifying games so both players must enter them on their handicap cards.
+• These are qualifying games (provided that the courts are fully open and jumping is permitted) so both players must enter them on their handicap cards.

 NamePointsWinsGames